reneboygarcia/capstone_project_mongodb/README.md

 ![prefect secret_1](images/prefect_secret_1.png)

-Google Cloud and BiqQuery
+### Google Cloud and BiqQuery

 It is assumed that you have:
-  - created an account in Google Cloud
+  - Created an account in Google Cloud
   - Created a [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
   - Access control for projects with [IAM](https://cloud.google.com/resource-manager/docs/access-control-proj).
   - Created a [service account](https://cloud.google.com/iam/docs/service-account-overview).